-Even though Oprah Poppingcorn’s death was ruled not suspicious.
-Delores was unable to shake the feeling that there was more to her mother’s death than met the eye.
-After all, she’d spent every day of her life in Lake Nipples, and in that time only two other people had been found eaten by bears, and both of them deserved it.
+Even though Oprah Poppingcorn’s death was ruled not to be suspicious, Delores was unable to shake the feeling that there was more to her mother’s death than met the eye.
+She’d spent every day of her life in Lake Nipples, and in that time only two other people had been found eaten by bears, and both of them deserved it.
 But her mother?
-A saintly woman who raised three children on her own after their father skipped town without so much as a word; who worked overtime every night at the Flamingo Breeze Yacht Club to make ends meet; who would sometimes not come home til the wee hours of the morning because she’d be working so hard?
+A saintly woman who raised three children on her own after their father skipped town without so much as a word; who worked overtime every night at the Flamingo Breeze Yacht Club to make ends meet; who would sometimes not come home til the wee hours of the morning because she’d been working so hard?
 What had she done to deserve her blood-and-honey glazed fate?

-When Delores quit the LVPD shortly after her mother’s mysterious death, she had failed to take into account that outside of ornithology, Burt had no applicable skills, and a considerable amount of student loan debt.
+When Delores quit the LNPD shortly after her mother’s mysterious death, she had failed to take into account that, outside of ornithology, Burt had no applicable skills and a considerable amount of student loan debt.
 (Bird college is expensive.)
 With no career prospects in sight, Burt accepted a low-wage job at a local NFT factory owned by Uranus industries.
 He was smart enough to work his way to foreman, but socially inept enough not to climb any further.

 Burt never made enough money to give his family the life he thought they deserved, but he made enough so that Delores could search for her mother’s killer outside of the law, Esmerelda could recover from her ham trauma at Catholic school, and he could keep a small aviary in the attic of their decaying Victorian house.
 It wasn’t much, but being a simple man, it was more than enough to make him happy.
 But then, on a dark September morning 16 years ago, tragedy struck the Poppingcorn family once again when there was an explosion at the NFT factory and Burt’s dick fell off.